 The Arkansas Department of Education adopted the 2011 Model Core Teaching Standards developed by Interstate Teacher Assessment and Support Consortium (InTASC).
-Arkansas State University (via) COPE) adopted the InTASC standards.
+Arkansas State University (via) Council on Professional Education (COPE) adopted the InTASC standards.
 The initial program is guided by the standards below.
 The state of Arkansas grouped the standards into the following four general categories: